armory/documentation/_spinnaker_install_admin_guides/orca-sql.md

 You can find a complete description of the options in the [open source documentation](https://www.spinnaker.io/setup/productionize/persistence/orca-sql/).

-SQL is not currently supported in Halyard's main configuration but can be setup in `<HALYARD>/<DEPLOYMENT>/profiles/orca-local.yml`:
+SQL can be configured by adding the following snippet to `SpinnakerService` manifest under `spec.spinnakerConfig.profiles.orca` if using the Operator, or to `<HALYARD>/<DEPLOYMENT>/profiles/orca-local.yml` if using Halyard:

 ```yaml
 sql: